Thursday, October 23, 2025

 in Europe and the UK also participated in demonstrations.

-Reportedly even Australia has rallied to the cause as well, from Sidney to Melbourne to Brisbane.
-While turnout has been modest in comparison to No Kings events elsewhere, it's good to know the Aussies have our backs.
+Reportedly even Australia rallied to the cause as well, from Sidney to Melbourne to Brisbane.
+While turnout was reported to be modest in comparison to No Kings events elsewhere, it's good to know the Aussies have our backs.
 I'll add a good link as soon as I can find one; the link I'd intended to use has been 404'd.
 But I know from communicating with my friends in Oz, and from reading posts by Australian participants on social media, that they do indeed have our backs.

 Contrary to